TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-twelve-days-to-secure-your-systems.md

 This enhances security by restricting direct access to sensitive information and promoting a more structured software design.
 By encapsulating components, you hide potentially vulnerable states and separate interactions between components.

-Encapsulation is understood very well from a programming perspective, but less so from a software design perspective.
+Encapsulation is generally well-understood in computer programs, but less so from a systems design or software architecture perspective.

 Here are some interesting examples of encapsulation I've observed.